Open

 - Cooperatives

-- Municipal administrations (cities and regional county municipalities)
+- Municipal administrations

 Who is not eligible

-- Political parties or political associations.
+- Political parties and political associations

-- Federal government ministries and agencies.
+- Federal and Quebec government ministries and agencies

-- Staffing agencies (personnel leasing agencies).
+- Staffing agencies

-- Employers benefiting from the Self-Employment Support measure (STA).
+- Employers benefiting from the Self-Employment Support measure (STA)

 Eligible expenses